Last Updated: May 19, 2026

 Bacterial Infections

-Bacterial infections present as fin erosion, body sores, cloudy eyes, or lethargy, usually triggered by poor water quality or stress.
-Prevention through consistent water quality is the best defense.
-Treatment with broad-spectrum antibiotics like kanamycin or nitrofurazone is effective when caught early.
-Quarantine infected fish in a hospital tank when possible.
+Bacterial infections typically show as fin erosion, body sores, cloudy eyes, or lethargy.
+They’re almost always triggered by poor water quality or stress.
+Prevention through consistent maintenance is the best approach.
+When treatment is needed, broad-spectrum antibiotics such as kanamycin or nitrofurazone work well when caught early.
+Move infected fish to a hospital tank to avoid medicating the main display unnecessarily.

 Ich (White Spot Disease)